A General Framework on Enhancing Portfolio Management with Reinforcement Learning

 \subsection{Reinforcement learning in portfolio optimization}

 Reinforcement learning has been proposed as a suitable candidate for portfolio optimization by its own nature.
+According to \cite{Fischer2018ReinforcementLI}, reinforcement learning is able to combine both prediction and trading execution, which can be useful in high frequency trading.
+Moreover, the objective function of reinforcement learning can be designed to account for trading costs and other constraints, adding to its utility in this field.

-The RL algorithm is able to learn by interacting with the environment and get rewards from the environment.
-In the portfolio optimization setting, the RL agent is trying to get positive reward in each time step $V_t-V_{t-1}$ by allocating weights $w_i$ for each asset in the portfolio.
-There are existing RL algorithms that manage to deal with this problem \cite{guo2018robust,jiang2017deep,liang2018adversarial}, however, there are several improvement can be made in their approaches.
-For instance, in the work of \cite{guo2018robust}, the authors did not consider transaction costs as a negative term in their reward function.
+In the portfolio optimization, the RL agent is trying to get positive reward in each time step $V_t-V_{t-1}$ by allocating weights $w_i$ for each asset in the portfolio.
+There are existing RL algorithms that manage to deal with this problem \cite{b5,b6}, however, there are several improvement can be made in their approaches.
+For instance, in the work of \cite{b5}, the authors did not consider transaction costs as a negative term in their reward function.
 The RL agent was not penalized when it's more actively trading.
 Therefore, the algorithm is not guaranteed to perform well in the realistic setting.
-Other works \cite{jiang2017deep,liang2018adversarial} take transaction costs in to account, yet they only consider long position for the assets in the portfolio.
-This may limit the performance of the RL agent by cutting of a powerful way of hedging.\\ The general reinforcement learning framework for portfolio management was proposed by \cite{jiang2017deep} and used in \cite{liang2018adversarial}.
-They used different reinforcement learning algorithms to achieve promising result on different markets.
-In \cite{jiang2017deep}, the authors introduced a general deterministic policy gradient algorithm to train the agent with different policy network architecture.
+Other works \cite{b6} take transaction costs in to account, yet they only consider long position for the assets in the portfolio.
+This may limit the performance of the RL agent by cutting of a powerful way of hedging.

+The general reinforcement learning framework for portfolio management was proposed by \cite{b6} and used in \cite{b2}.
+They used different reinforcement learning algorithms to achieve promising results in different markets.
+In \cite{b6}, the authors introduced a general deterministic policy gradient algorithm to train the agent with different policy network architecture.
 The experiment was conducted in the crypto-currency market because its high volume and Bitcoin was its risk-free asset.
-In the work of \cite{liang2018adversarial}, the authors compared three reinforcement learning models, Deep Deterministic Policy Gradient(DDPG), Proximal Policy Optimization(PPO) and Policy Gradient(PG) that were proven successful in many environments.